CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 4. **Save and Close**:
    - After adding your details, save and close the file.
 Now your code should be able to run with your specific configurations.

-[!WARNING]
+> [!WARNING]
-Never commit your `config.h` with actual API keys or Tokens to public repositories to ensure the safety of your keys.
+> Never commit your `config.h` with your actual API keys or Tokens to public repositories to ensure the privacy of your keys!

 ## Known bugs
 - The water detection sensor is unreliable in its current state; we are not sure if this is a hardware or software issue at the moment